Cincinnati-Design-LAB/architour/src/content/buildings/pnc-tower-central-trust-tower-union-central-life-insurance-building.md

   in New York City and the US Supreme Court Building in Washington, DC.
 associate_architect: Garber & Woodward
 original_function: Office building
-significance: >-
-  When constructed, it was the tallest building in the US outside of NYC and the fifth largest building in the world.
-The building is a representation of a classic tripartite form of base, shaft and cap with a Grecian temple as the cap.
 unique_features: >-
   The building follows the classic tripartite form of base, shaft and cap.
 The greek temple form that tops the building was based on the Mausoleum of